nspcc-dev/neo-go/ROADMAP.md

 It's not a frequently used thing and it's easy to replace it, so removal of old counters is scheduled for January-February 2023 (~0.100.X release).

+## SecondsPerBlock protocol configuration

+With 0.100.0 version SecondsPerBlock protocol configuration setting was deprecated and replaced by a bit more generic and precise TimePerBlock (allowing for subsecond time).
+An informational message is printed on node startup to inform about this, it's very easy to deal with this configuration change, just replace one line.

+Removal of SecondsPerBlock is scheduled for May-June 2023 (~0.103.0 release).